Applying for co-naturalization of a minor child

 - travel to many countries outside the EU without a visa.

-If you meet the requirements, you and your minor child can be naturalized even if you have not been legally resident in Germany for five years.
+Provided you meet the requirements, you and your minor child may be naturalized together, even if you have not yet resided legally in Germany for five years.
+Naturalization becomes effective upon receipt of the naturalization certificate.

 Prerequisites